 An impact assessment of the strategic plan has been carried out and reported to the IJB.
-The process used the guidance for Integrated Impact Assessment that has been developed as a partnership with NHS Lothian and the four Lothian councils, including West Lothian Council.
+The process used the guidance for Integrated Impact Assessment that has been developed in partnership with NHS Lothian and the four Lothian councils, including West Lothian Council.
 This assessment meets the requirements for Equality Impact Assessment and therefore includes explicit consideration of the needs of people with protected characteristics as defined in the Equality Act (2010).
 It also considers the potential for wider impacts on other vulnerable population groups and determinants of health.

 The recommendations were discussed and approved by the Strategic Planning Group at its meeting in February.
-The completed impact assessment report is available online IJB Strategic Plan Equalities Impact Assessment
+The completed impact assessment report is available online <a href="https://example.com/here.